 Looking at the big picture, those highly specialized medium enterprises make up the German economy like a puzzle.
 Every part of that puzzle is well aware of their duty.
 Adding this picture large companies like Daimler, VW, Bayer and Siemens and integration of Industry 4.0, pioneered by Angel Merkel in Europe, the silhouette of a well-oiled machine is already formed.

 The question Eurozone asks Germany is: Where is this money going?
 Germany is often accused of harming the European economy through the wealth it accumulates and does not spend.
 Domestic savings well exceeded domestic investments in Germany and other countries are aware of the fact that a surplus in one country means a deficit in another country to keep up the aggregate demand.
-Indeed, they may have a point but as the German official mentioned: “What do you want us to do — export less?”
+Indeed, they may have a point but as German officials put it: “What do you want us to do — export less?”

 There is one thing though, that puts everybody on the same page.
 Germany’s economic surplus was not created through certain economic policies, rather through its well-established economic model driven by Mittelstand and large corporations becoming world leaders in their own fields.
 This business culture gave birth to a globally competitive workforce accompanied by automation.